 The Human "carrying capacity" on Earth is hard to estimate, because it depends upon affluence of a population and the technology supporting that population (think back to your Ecological Footprint calculations in lab).
 But at present levels of affluence and technology, a population 50 to 100% larger than we have today would push our use of terrestrial NPP to well over 50% of the available production, and the attending degradation of ecosystems such as air and water pollution would be of major concern.
 Some people believe that "technology will save us", and that agricultural systems will become more efficient and that new genetics of plants will make production more efficient.
 Unfortunately, and as we have seen in this and other lectures, there are true limits to primary production based on the amount of light energy available at Earth's surface, and the efficiency at which light energy can be converted into carbon during photosynthetic reactions.
 Thus the limits to unchecked growth must be very near.
 Notice that the lower we as humans "feed" on the trophic chain, the more efficient the web of life becomes -- eating animals that eat animals that eat plants is a very inefficient use of solar energy.

 One final point to consider is that human systems need to be simple, and are limited by our understanding of “complexity” and of how to build complex systems.
 Simple systems, with low diversity of pieces and few moving parts, work best (think cars, bridges, health-care plans).
-This contrasts with ecosystems, where nature has solved this problem and evolved incredibly diverse, complex systems (think tropical rain forest, coral reefs).
+This contrasts with ecosystems, where nature has solved this problem and evolved incredibly diverse, complex systems (think tropical rain forests and coral reefs with millions of species).
 These systems operate with efficiency and stability over time.
 In other words, they are inherently “sustainable”.
 One reason for this difference, or at least a starting point for discussion, is that natural systems are always limited by the food available for organisms.
 However, humans systems overall (or on average) are not yet limited by the food energy available.
 As this situation changes in the future with population growth and more demands on primary productivity, we know from our understaning of energy flow in natural systems that "Ecological Efficiency will get us in the end" - and that is the last take-home point for this lecture.